 Science in School is published quarterly and is available free on this website; free print copies in English are distributed across Europe.

 You don't have to register to read and download any of the articles on our website.
 However, registering on the website (free) will allow you to subscribe to the print version, receive email alerts, and leave comments on articles.

-Originally supported by the European Commission under an FP6 grant, Science in School is now published and funded by EIROforum (a partnership between eight of Europe’s largest inter-governmental scientific research organisations).
+Originally supported by the European Commission under an FP6 grant, Science in School is now published and funded by EIROforum, a collaboration between eight of Europe’s largest inter-governmental scientific research organisations.
 The journal is a non-profit activity and is based at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.